Fragmentation of Public Sphere

 Mechanisms of Fragmentation

 Self-Selection: Users actively choose sources that align with their existing beliefs and values.
+Research suggests this may be a more significant driver of fragmentation than algorithmic curation alone.

 Platform Migration: Different political groups gravitate toward different platforms with distinct cultures and norms.